-I am currently swimming in peaches.
-I have loads of them from the fruit I receive in my CSA farm share weekly.
-They are gorgeous.
+We are currently swimming in peaches and they are gorgeous.
 Firm fruit that yields to the slightest squeeze.
 Perfectly ripe.
 The kind of ripe that when you bite into one abundant juice dribbles down your face.
 The juice is so sweet you don’t want to miss a drop of it.

 At this time of year so many fruits become ripe at once.
 My fridge is well-stocked and even if I were to forgo all other forms of food to become a temporary Fruitarian, I’d have too much.
-There is of course canning or freezing to save them for later but over and above those options I wanted to make a few dishes featuring them and something ‘unexpected’, my favorite kind of cooking!
+There is of course canning or freezing to save them for later, who can wait for that?

 - 1 ½ tablespoon unsalted Butter